-SEXY NERD: You wear glasses, which means you're smart and a nerd.
-If you take off your glasses, you get a blooper die to all rolls that would be aided by sight.
-However, you gain one epic die to CHA rolls while your glasses are off.
+SEXY NERD: You wear glasses, so you're smart and a nerd.
+If you take off your glasses, you have "Blooper: Sight" and "Forte: Sex Appeal".
 Putting on and removing your glasses takes a major action (because you always make such a big deal about it). (+1 INT, -1 CHA)